Gedare Bloom

 Particulate Matter Segregation

-As an industry-funded undergraduate research project, Justin Ter Avest and I implemented a Monte Carlo simulation of particulate matter segregation in Unified Parallel C (UPC).
-I implemented the back-end physics engine and collision detection algorithms, and Justin implemented the graphics and networking subsystems.
+As an industry-funded undergraduate research project, a colleague and I implemented a Monte Carlo simulation of particulate matter segregation in Unified Parallel C (UPC).
+I implemented the back-end physics engine and collision detection algorithms, and Daphne implemented the graphics and networking subsystems.
 The code is not currently available; I have it archived, but I am not certain about my intellectual property rights to it.
 At any rate, I doubt anyone would find it terribly useful, but if you are curious drop me a line and I can find out if I can share any of it.

 Driving Simulator: Super X Racer